-The Department of Marital and Family Therapy with Specialized Training in Art Therapy will educate students to integrate visual arts as a way of knowing with psychotherapeutic skills and prepare students to become practicing licensed Marital and Family Therapists in the State of California and registered Art Therapists.
-This mission, in reflection of the University’s mission, fosters learning as a lifelong process in which students are educated as whole persons who would provide service and creating scholarship with a similar holistic frame, with commitment to social justice and cultural humility.
+The Department of Marital and Family Therapy with an emphasis in Art Therapy will educate students to integrate visual arts with psychotherapeutic skills.
+This program prepares students to become practicing licensed Marital and Family Therapists in the State of California and registered Art Therapists who abide by ethical standards of the Board of Behavioral Sciences, BBS and the Accreditation Counsel for Art Therapy Education, ACATE.
+This mission, in reflection of the University’s mission, fosters learning as a lifelong process in which students are committed to social justice and to honoring cultural diversity.
+Through research and community outreach, faculty advocate for the community and the profession.

 - To train students to become licensed Marriage and Family Therapists in the State of California, to be nationally registered with the ATCB as Art Therapists, and to be prepared to work as entry-level mental health clinicians

-- To educate students to competently demonstrate an understanding of comprehensive marital and family and art therapy theories and techniques with a wide range of treatment populations, while understanding systems theory and the interactional dynamics of the therapeutic relationship
+- To educate students to competently demonstrate an understanding of comprehensive marital and family and art therapy theories and techniques with a wide range of treatment populations including individuals, families and groups, while understanding systems theory and the interactional dynamics of the therapeutic relationship

-- To foster culturally humble students who can work with a wide range of diverse populations, who serve as advocates of equity and social justice, and who value self-reflection as a lifelong means of understanding self and others
+- To foster culturally conscientious students who can work with a wide range of populations,including hospitals, schools, community centers, inpatient and outpatient settings, and others who serve as advocates of equity and social justice, and who value self-reflection as a lifelong means of understanding self and others

 Student Learning Outcomes